 Located in London, Ontario, Inventory Express is proud to offer the best selection of coolants and bulk industrial oil supplies needed for your business.

 Antifreeze allows your vehicle to operate in a wider range of temperatures than water alone.
 The freezing point and boiling point of antifreeze are much lower and higher than water.
 If you live in a cold climate and attempt to start a vehicle that is only cooled by water, then your vehicle may not start because the water might be frozen.
 Contrary, if you live in a warm climate and operate a vehicle, that is cooled by water, for an extended period, then the vehicle may overheat quickly.
 Both examples may be damaging to an engine and may cause problems that will require expensive repairs.

 The first step that you will need to take when checking the level of antifreeze in your vehicle is finding out where the vehicle’s coolant reservoir is located.
 The instruction manual for the vehicle should have information on the location of the fluid reservoir.
 Once you have located the coolant reservoir you will then want to look for the fluid level line, make sure to observe the colour of the coolant at this time also.

 Antifreeze does not prevent metal parts from grinding together, which is the primary job of most oils and lubricants.
 However, like oil and other lubricants, antifreeze is able to keep an engine cool by absorbing heat into the fluid.
 Antifreeze, oil, and other lubricants continually circulate through a vehicle while releasing any absorbed heat back into the atmosphere.

 For quick and reliable delivery of antifreeze and coolants, as well as oils and lubricants, contact the experts at Inventory Express.
-Providing bulk delivery of lubrication products throughout Southwestern Ontario.
+Providing bulk delivery of lubrication products throughout Southwestern Ontario, Midwestern Ontario and Niagara.